DontBaguMe/IoGR/README.md

 - A number of new items have been added to the game to simulate ability upgrades.
 These jewels appear as circles of flame in your inventory and, when used, upgrade the appropriate ability -- either your HP, STR, DEF, Psycho Dash, or Dark Friar abilities.
 - Any barrier that can be removed with the Psycho Dash can also be destroyed with either the Psycho Slider or the Spin Dash.
 - The Dark Spaces in both Edward's Prison and Babel Tower have been relocated to prevent softlocks.
+- The spirits in Babel Tower can warp you back to the bottom of the tower, allowing you to escape if you cannot defeat one of the bosses.
 - You can talk to the NPC in front of the school in South Cape for an in-game tutorial.

 #### Misc.
 Notes and Strategies